Best things to do in Miami

 Why go?
 The Herzog & de Meuron–designed 1111 Lincoln Road is quite possibly the world’s most glamorous parking garage and houses upscale retail on the ground level.
 But there’s more than several blocks of stores and boutiques to browse and shop for hours.

 What is it?
-At the tip of serene, secluded Key Biscayne is this 400-acre state park with beach access, picnic tables, bike trails, watersport rentals and a hidden waterfront café.
+At the tip of serene, secluded Key Biscayne is this 400-acre state park with beach access, picnic tables, bike trails, and watersport rentals.

 Why go?
 A great place for families with accessible parking close to the sand, Bill Baggs is home to South Florida’s only lighthouse.
 Take the kids and let them climb the 109 steps to the top of the lookout.